wtbutler/Roundhouse/README.md

 the criteria. `r1r2r4` will reroll if the roll has a value of 1, 2, or 4. `r<3` will reroll if the die has a value less than three.

-`/r 1d20r1` - Roll a 20 sided die (because halflings are lucky)
+`/r 1d20r1` - Roll a 20 sided die (because halflings are lucky).

 `/r 2d6r<3+3` - Roll 2 six sided dice and reroll 1s and 2s, for example the D&D 5e Great Weapon
-Fighting fighting style
+Fighting fighting style.

 `/r 8d6r<=2` - Roll 8 six sided dice and reroll 1s and 2s, for example casting D&D 5e Fireball
-with the Elemental Adept (fire) feat
+with the Elemental Adept (fire) feat.

 ### Fate dice

-`/r 4dF` - Roll [Fudge/Fate dice](http://rpg.stackexchange.com/questions/1765/what-game-circumstance-uses-fudge-dice) dice
+`/r 4dF` - Roll [Fudge/Fate dice](http://rpg.stackexchange.com/questions/1765/what-game-circumstance-uses-fudge-dice) dice.

-`/r 4dF+2` - Roll Fudge/Fate dice with a modifier
+`/r 4dF+2` - Roll Fudge/Fate dice with a modifier.

 ### Count dice